opentok/OpenTok-PHP-SDK/README.md

 ## Manually:

-Download the phar file for the latest release from the [Releases](https://github.com/opentok/opentok-php-sdk/releases) page.
-Place it in the [include_path](http://www.php.net/manual/en/ini.core.php#ini.include-path) and include or require the phar file in any script which uses the `OpenTok\*` classes.
+Download the `opentok.phar` file for the latest release from the [Releases](https://github.com/opentok/opentok-php-sdk/releases) page.

+Place `opentok.phar` in the [include_path](http://www.php.net/manual/en/ini.core.php#ini.include-path) OR
+require it in any script which uses the `OpenTok\*` classes.

 # Usage